Beer in Belgium: International distribution

 Belgium exports almost 80% of its beer.
 Some draught-beer brands produced by AB InBev – Stella Artois, Hoegaarden and Leffe – are available in several European countries.
 Aside from these, mostly bottled beer is exported across Europe.
 Cafés, exclusively or primarily offering Belgian beers, exist beyond Belgium in Australia, New Zealand, Canada, France, the United Kingdom and the United States, amongst others.
 Some beer festivals outside Belgium have a Belgian beer bar as an alternative to local products.
 In North America, a growing number of draught Belgian beer brands have started to become available, often at "Belgian Bars".
-Such brands include Brasserie Brunehaut, Karmeliet, Kwak, Maredsous, Mont Saint-Aubert, Palm, Rodenbach and St. Feuillien.
+Such brands include Brasserie Brunehaut, Karmeliet, Kwak, Maredsous, Mont Saint-Aubert, Delirium, Palm, Rodenbach and St. Feuillien.

 Beer festivals

 Belgium has a number of beer festivals including: